 Therefore, the karyotype study consists of analyzing the chromosomes to see if there is any alteration, both numerically and structurally, that could be the cause of infertility.
 This study is carried out by means of a blood analysis.

 The karyotype is a very important diagnostic test and is routinely performed in cases of both male and female infertility.
-If the parents have a genetic or chromosomal abnormality, it is very possible that this is the cause of their problem in conceiving.
+If the parents have a genetic or chromosomal abnormality, it is very possible that this is the cause of their problem in trying to conceive.

 Hypo-osmotic swelling test (HOS)

 This test is used to check if the sperm plasma membrane works properly or is damaged.
-To this end, the sperms are exposed to a hypotonic solution, causing an osmotic imbalance in the cells.
-This, at the same time, causes the solution to penetrate the sperm and expand the volume of the cell, which becomes "swollen".
+To this end, the sperms are exposed to a hypotonic solution (low in salts), causing an osmotic imbalance in the cells.
+This imbalance would cause the solution to enter the sperm, increasing its cell volume and the sperm cell becomes swollen.

-If the sperm plasma membrane is neither intact nor functional, fertilization cannot occur, hence the importance of the HOS.
+If the sperm plasma membrane is neither intact nor functional, fertilization cannot occur, hence the importance of the HOS test.

 Sperm FISH

 Fluorescent in situ hybridization or FISH of sperm is a cytogenetic analysis test in which specific chromosomes of the sperm are marked with fluorescent DNA probes.
-Its purpose is to check whether the spermatozoa have a normal chromosome make-up.
+The purpose is to check if the spermatozoa have a normal chromosome make-up.
 Therefore, the spermatozoon FISH provides great information about the male's seminal quality.

-Some situations in which sperm FISH is indicated are the following:
+Some situations in which sperm FISH is advisable are the following:

 Usually, the chromosomes that are usually analyzed are chromosomes 13, 18, 21, X, and Y. This is known as the 5-probe FISH.
 However, this study can be performed on other chromosomes.

-In general, an abnormal FISH result is considered when between 100 and 2000 spermatozoa are analyzed and an increased incidence of chromosomal disorders is observed compared to a control group of fertile sperm donors.
+In general, an abnormal FISH result is considered when, after analysis of between 100 and 2000 spermatozoa, an increased incidence of chromosomal disorders is observed compared to a control group of fertile sperm donors.

 Testicular biopsy

-It is a surgical intervention whereby small samples of the testicular tissue are removed to check whether sperm production is taking place.
-It is done when the sperm count is zero, a condition known as azoospermia.
+A testicular biopsy is a surgical intervention whereby small samples of the testicular tissue are removed to check whether sperm production is taking place.
+It is done when the sperm is absent in the semen sample, a condition known as azoospermia.

 Normally, this technique does not cause complications in the male.
 However, as in any surgical procedure, wound infection or minor discomfort may occur in the area.

-Click the following link to learn more: What is a testis or testicular biopsy?
+If you would like to learn more about this procedure please click the following link: What is a testis or testicular biopsy?

 FAQs from users